 DSST (Subject Standardized Test)

 Acceptance of credit through the DSST examination program offered by Educational Testing Services.
 There are 50 subject-standardized tests covering a wide range of college level academic, business, and technical subjects.
 Peninsula College is a testing site for DSST.
-There will be a transcripting fee for these credits.
-For more information please contact Student Services.
+There will be a transcription fee for these credits.
+For more information, please contact Student Services.